botbreeder/mudbasic/README.md

 Moreover there's a crucial benefit here since we're working in a distributed environment.
 The datastore is centralized on Firebase, but it's serverless: everything runs client-side, in the browsers of users. **Every system can be assigned to a client, so everything runs concurrently.**

 The architecture doesn't even have to run every system every cycle.
+There's no cycle!
 Instead, systems have an "ideal frequency", and the architecture balances work automatically by redistributing systems to clients when needed, in order to get closer to the desired frequencies.
 There is no central controller, clients communicate through a **scheduling board** to cooperate and achieve adaptive balancing.

 Clients always share their current **contribution score** when they update things.
 Their `ContribScore` reflects how well they're doing. `ContribScore = FreqScore * EaseScore`.
 Then `FreqScore =` (the product of) `RealFreq / IdealFreq` (of all systems), and `EaseScore = IdleTime / TotalTime`.
 High-scoring clients can run more systems, while low-scoring clients need to lighten their workload.